Lee Hsien Yang and wife have 'always been free to return to Singapore': SPF

 SINGAPORE: Mr Lee Hsien Yang and his wife Mrs Lee Suet Fern are free to return to Singapore, the Singapore Police Force (SPF) said on Friday (Oct 11).

-While Mr and Mrs Lee left the country in 2022 after deciding not to attend a scheduled police interview, there are no barriers preventing them from returning.
+While Mr and Mrs Lee left Singapore in 2022 after deciding not to attend a scheduled police interview, there are no barriers preventing them from returning to the country.

 "In response to media queries, the police confirm that there are no legal restraints to Mr Lee Hsien Yang and Mrs Lee Suet Fern returning to Singapore.
 They are and have always been free to return to Singapore," SPF said in a statement.